MIC-DKFZ/nnDetection/README.md

 ### Training and Evaluation
 After the planning and preprocessing stage is finished the training phase can be started.
 The default setup of nnDetection is trained in a 5 fold cross-validation scheme.
-First, check which plans were generated during planning by checken the preprocessing folder and looking for the pickled plan files.
+First, check which plans were generated during planning by checking the preprocessing folder and looking for the pickled plan files.
 In most cases only the defaul plan will be generated (`D3V001_3d`) but there might be instances (e.g. Kits) where the low resolution plan will be generated too (`D3V001LR1_3d`).

 ```bash
 nndet_train [task] [-o / --overwrites] [--sweep]